hazelcast/hazelcast/hazelcast-documentation/src/JettySessionReplication.md

 *Configuring the HazelcastSessionManager*

-HazelcastSessionManager can be configured from a context.xml file.
-(Each application has a context file under $CATALINA_HOME$/contexts folder, you need to create this file if it does not exist.
+HazelcastSessionManager can be configured from a `context.xml` file.
+Each application has a context file under `$CATALINA_HOME$/contexts` folder.
+You need to create this file if it does not exist.
-Filename must be the same as the application name, i.e: example.war should have context file named example.xml)
+Filename must be the same as the application name, e.g. `example.war` should have context file named `example.xml`.

+The file `context.xml` should have the below content.

 ```xml
 <Ref name="Server" id="Server">